-- 1. In order to ensure the their long-term sustainability of the stocks, the IOTC Commission shall establish allocation criteria for a Total Allowable Catch (TAC) for stocks covered by the IOTC Agreement shall be established on a stock by the IOTC based on a recommendation from the stock basis in line with Scientific Committee at levels not less than those capable of producing maximum sustainable yield (MSY)advice.
-The setting of TACs and participatory rights in accordance with the relevant management procedure, or in its absence, with an agreed biological reference point.
-The TAC allocation these allocation criteria shall be applied to all stocks in a gradual manner focusing in the first place on stocks where their assessed status places it them within the upper left quadrant (red) of the Kobe plot. - 2.
-The TACallocation criteria shall be allocated among apply to Members and Cooperating Non-Members (and long-term participating non-Contracting Parties (LPNCP) (in the context of this resolution defined as CPCs) in a fair and equitable manner according to this Resolution and shall apply to all fishing gears. - 2.3.
-The TAC allocation shall be limited to IOTC CPCs and consist of an initial baseline allocation for all CPCs plus complimentary complementary and new entrants allocations for certain CPCs to be adjusted by certain corrections factors as set out below.
+- 1. In order to ensure their long-term sustainability, the IOTC Commission shall establish allocation criteria for a Total Allowable Catch (TAC) for stocks covered by the IOTC Agreement on a stock by stock basis in line with Scientific Committee advice.
+The setting of TACs and participatory rights in accordance with these allocation criteria shall be applied in a gradual manner focusing in the first place on stocks where their assessed status places them within the upper left quadrant (red) of the Kobe plot. - 2.
+The allocation criteria shall apply to Members, Cooperating Non-Members and long-term participating non-Contracting Parties (LPNCP) (in the context of this resolution defined as CPCs) in a fair and equitable manner according to this Resolution and shall apply to all fishing gears. - 3.
+The allocation shall be limited to IOTC CPCs and consist of an initial baseline allocation for all CPCs plus complementary and new entrants allocations to be adjusted by certain corrections factors as set out below.
 The initial baseline allocation shall comprise [85]% of the TAC.
-The remaining [15]% of the TAC shall be set aside for redistribution through a complementary allocation [8%], new entrants allocation [1%] and adjusted by correction factors [6%]. - 3.4.
-A CPC that has failed to report nominal catch data (exclusively), including zero catches, in accordance with the Resolution 15/02, paragraph 2, for one or more species for a given year, is not eligible to receive a TAC allocation.
-However, if If a CPC has provided incomplete reporting on nominal catch data it remains in principle eligible to receive a TAC allocation, but the Commission may pursuant to Resolution 16/06 consider prohibiting that CPC from retaining such species as of the year following the incomplete reporting and its allocation redistributed until such data has been received by the IOTC Secretariat.
+The remaining [15]% of the TAC shall be set aside for redistribution through a complementary allocation [8%], new entrants allocation [1%] and adjusted by correction factors [6%]. - 4.
+A CPC that has failed to report nominal catch data (exclusively), including zero catches, in accordance with Resolution 15/02, paragraph 2, for one or more species for a given year, is not eligible to receive a TAC allocation.
+If a CPC has provided incomplete reporting on nominal catch data it remains in principle eligible to receive a TAC allocation, but the Commission may pursuant to Resolution 16/06 consider prohibiting that CPC from retaining such species as of the year following the incomplete reporting and its allocation redistributed until such data has been received by the IOTC Secretariat.
 In such cases, a proportional temporary adjustment amongst CPCs on the basis of their final allocation shall take place.

-- 4. CPCsA CPC having a compliance score of less than [60%] each year, for two consecutive years, without any indication of real progress in compliance is also be excluded from receiving not eligible to receive a TAC allocation. - 5.
-The TAC In such cases, a temporary proportional adjustment amongst CPCs on the basis of their final allocation shall be set for five year periods.
-Astake place.
-"Real progress" in this context means an exception, where exceptional circumstances exist based on a recommendation from the Scientific Committee, improved compliance score of [10%] compared to the previous year Commission may revise the TAC before the end of any five year period.
-The Scientific Committee will develop a protocol for the application of extraordinary circumstances for consideration by the Commission at its [23rd Annual Session in 2019]. - 6.
-Any upwards or downwards revision of the TAC due to exceptional circumstances in accordance with paragraph 5 shall lead to a proportional adjustment amongst CPCs on the basis of their final allocation. - 7.
-In order to assure CPCs and their nationals, who fish or have made other fishing related investments in the conventionIOTC Convention area, relative stability of their fishing and related activities and to avoid any sudden economic dislocation/disruption in the countries concerned, any final allocation that results in a reduction in excess of [10]% of the of the average catches in the last 10 years or the precedent quota, if a quota was already established, shall be implemented gradually over a period of [5-10] years (hereinafter referred to as the "stability principle"). - 8.1.
-In order to accommodate requests from new entrants with a real interest in the fishery, a set-aside of [1]% of the overall TAC shall be reserved for allocations to new entrants established in accordance with the provisions of this Resolution.
-This [1]% set aside shall be equally shared by all new entrants, regardless the moment they join IOTC.
-If there are no requests by new-entrants or the actual allocation to new entrants is less than the set-aside of [1]%, the remaining amount shall be distributed proportionally amongst Members on the basis of their final allocation.
+- 5. A CPC having a compliance score of less than [60%] each year, for two consecutive years, without any indication of real progress in compliance is also not eligible to receive a TAC allocation.
+In such cases, a temporary proportional adjustment amongst CPCs on the basis of their final allocation shall take place.
+"Real progress" in this context means an improved compliance score of [10%] compared to the previous year . - 6.
+Any upwards or downwards revision of the TAC due to shall lead to a proportional adjustment amongst CPCs on the basis of their final allocation. - 7.
+In order to assure CPCs and their nationals, who fish or have made other fishing related investments in the IOTC Convention area, relative stability of their fishing and related activities and to avoid any sudden economic dislocation/disruption in the countries concerned, any final allocation that results in a reduction in excess of [10]% of the of the average catches in the last 10 years or the precedent quota, if a quota was already established, shall be implemented gradually over a period of [5-10] years (hereinafter referred to as the "stability principle").